 Nanzen-ji, Fushimi Inari and Kinkakuji (Golden Pavilion)

-- Nanzen-ji – This Zen temple is just like the very perfection of Japanese temples.
-With its Zen gardens, giant entrance doors, and some smaller temples, the Nanzen-ji has everything there is to offer to the Japanese culture lovers.
+- Nanzen-ji – This Zen temple is the very definition of a perfect Japanese temple.
+With its Zen gardens, giant entrance doors, and some smaller temples, the Nanzen-ji has everything there is to offer to Japanese culture lovers.

-- Kinkakuji (the Golden Pavilion) – A different Zen temple with top floors covered in golden leaves.
-Visitors are not allowed to the first floor of the building, where historical Buddha statues lay.
+- Kinkakuji (the Golden Pavilion) – A unique Zen temple whosre top floors are covered in gold leaf.
+Visitors are not allowed on the first floor of the building, which houses historical Buddha statues.
 However, the windows on this floor are usually open, so tourists can look through and enjoy the ancient ambiance of the temple.
 Close to the exit, you can sip on traditional tea and tasty treats.

 Day 6: Nara

-Take the JR Nara Line from Kyoto Station for less than an hour journey to Nara – the first permanent capital of Japan and one of the few cities packed with so much cultural heritage.
+Take the JR Nara Line from Kyoto Station for less than an hour to reach Nara – the first permanent capital of Japan and one of the few cities packed with so much cultural heritage, including:

-- Isuien Garden – Gorgeous ponds fed by the nearby river meet and give life to the incredible nature surrounding the gardens, making you feel welcome and at peace.
+- Isuien Garden – Gorgeous ponds give life to the incredible nature surrounding the gardens, making you feel welcome and at peace.
 Isuien has actually two different parts, each offering tea houses and authentic Japanese atmosphere.

 Day 7: Back to Tokyo

-Note: Do not forget that your can use your Japan Rail Pass to take the Narita Express or the Tokyo Monorail to Haneda airport for free.
-Make sure to reserve your seats before boarding.
+Note: Do not forget that you can use your Japan Rail Pass to take the Narita Express or the Tokyo Monorail to Haneda airport for free.
+Make sure to reserve your seats before boarding!